sourcegraph/sourcegraph-public-snapshot/doc/dev/how-to/testing.md

 ### Behavior tests

-This means that our behavior tests should simulate a typical user journey **as close as possible**.
+Our behavior tests should simulate a typical user journey **as closely as possible**.
 We use [testing-library](https://testing-library.com/) to render and interact with our components.

 Here is an annotated example of a behavior test: